THE GAMBIA/UK: Fasiya - Sona Jobarteh

 A celebration of the kora and Gambian music in general, Jobarteh manages to keep true to tradition while also managing to adapt the music for the times

 The Gambia is mainland Africa’s smallest nation.
 Shaped snake-like, as if acting as a buffer for the Gambia River, this tiny country nonetheless has a distinct culture, yet one inevitably closely linked to the country that surrounds it at all sides, except where it borders the Atlantic Ocean – Senegal.
-Among many, one thing the two countries share culturally is something that is widespread across Western Africa, and that is the griot culture.
-Griots are musicians, storytellers, poets, oral historians, whom have a proud place in the culture of their regions, and the history often goes back centuries often passed down a familial line.
-Youssou N’Dour is from a griot family, as are the Malian dynasty of Diabaté kora players, who are Sona Jobarteh's cousins.
-She is from such a dynasty, with her griot lineage running back seven centuries.
-However, even considering the astounding amount of history and music behind her, she is a trailblazer due to her being the first female professional kora player.
+Among many cultural aspects, one key thing the two countries share culturally is something that is widespread across Western Africa, and that is the griot culture.
+Griots are musicians, storytellers, poets, oral historians, whom have a proud place in the culture of their regions, and the history often goes back centuries, passed down a familial line.
+For example, the legendary Youssou N’Dour is from a griot family, as are the Malian dynasty of Diabaté kora players, who are Sona Jobarteh's cousins.
+She herself is from such a dynasty, with her griot lineage running back seven centuries.
+However, even considering the astounding amount of history and music behind her, she is a trailblazer.
 Usually, the knowledge of how to play this 21-stringed instrument was passed down from father to son, and that was the case until her brother, Tunde Jegede, himself a renowned kora player, began teaching a young Jobarteh from the age of three.
 From there, she took to the instrument, eventually challenging gender roles to become the first Gambian woman to play the kora professionally.
 She also uses her position as a social activist.
 Passionate about educational reform in The Gambia, she founded The Gambia Academy, a place for children to learn about the, history, traditions and music of their country and continent.

 “It all works nicely, and demonstrates the delicate beauty of the wonderful instrument that is the kora, as well as Jobarteh’s soft yet powerful voice and her song-writing abilities.”